losrobbos/api-connect-guide/README.md

     - something like: `{ msg: "I am updated" }` will not work!

 - Submit the request by clicking the button "Send"
-- In the right sidebar you should receive the result: the new message in a JavaScript array
+- In the right sidebar you should receive the result: the update message in a JavaScript object

 Now test if you see your message update in the list of all messages:
 - click on your "GET All messages" request in the left sidebar